i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   If the signing private key is all zeros, the offline information section follows:

-  - Expires timestamp (4 bytes, seconds since epoch, rolls over in 2106)
+  - Expires timestamp (4 bytes, big endian, seconds since epoch, rolls over in 2106)
-  - Sig type of transient Signing Public Key (2 bytes)
+  - Sig type of transient Signing Public Key (2 bytes, big endian)
   - Transient Signing Public key (length as specified by transient sig type)
   - Signature of above three fields by offline key (length as specified by destination sig type)
   - Transient Signing Private key (length as specified by transient sig type)